 Yamaha Snowmobiles

-The Attak, however, sports a full 1000 cc, four-stroke, racing motorcycle engine, which Yamaha had to tame a bit for sled-friendly RPMs.
-It has a very unique dual exhaust, which goes under the seat and comes out the back.
+The Yamaha Attak, however, sports a full 1000 cc, four-stroke, racing motorcycle engine, which Yamaha had to tame a bit for sled-friendly RPMs.
+It has a unique dual exhaust, which goes under the seat and comes out the back.
 I’ve yet to come across a sled that can make that kind of a sexy rumble, and watching the steam roll out of both pipes on a cold start is nothing less than magical.
-I’m serious, if you stand there and wait for it to warm up, you know you’re in for a real treat as you anticipate your upcoming ride.
+I’m serious – if you stand there and wait for it to warm up, you know you’re in for a real treat as you anticipate your upcoming ride.

 Yamaha Comes With Some Challenges

-Yamaha makes great machines that are worth looking at.
+Yamaha makes fantastic machines that are worth looking at.
 The moral of this piece is to suggest upping the budget a bit if you take the Yamaha route – in the hopes of not having to work on one anytime soon:)

 Yamaha Canada’s current lineup.